greciacas/finding-books/README.md

 ### MVP

-- Allows users to search for a book by title, author or publisher
+- Allows users to search for a book by title or author
 - Responsive design

 ### POST MVP